make your own palm drills

-Learn How To Make Your Own Palm Drills
+Make Your Own Palm Drills

 How big should my Palm Drills be?

-By learning to make your own Palm Drills, you can decide how big you want the handles to be, depending of the age group of the children you are working with.
-Young children need smaller handles that can fit easily in small hands and older children and adults will need larger handles.
+By learning how to make a Palm Drill, you can decide how big you want the handles to be, depending of the age group of the children you are working with.

 Like any other drill, you will need different size drill bits for different jobs.
 Older children might want to make something more intricate and need a thin drill bit and younger children will be fine with a medium size or larger drill bit.